Language-Research-Technology/rrkive-website/content/_index.md

 cloud-based object storage.
-The key idea was that the data should always be available to administrators independently of particular software services (though because some data is not open it is not possible to just put data up on an open webserver -- mediation is needed).
+The key idea was that the data should always be available to administrators independently of particular software services (though because some data is not open it is not possible to just put data up on an open webserver -- access control is needed).

-This site is based on a previous effort know as Arkisto, see the [background page](./background/).
+This site is an evolution of a previous effort know as Arkisto, see the [background page](./background/).

 ## Scope: what people, domains, institutions, kinds and scales of data is this relevant for?